sagemath/sagewiki_to_gh-2022-10-10/days3/sprints/exactlinalg.md

 =  William Stein: Optimized exact sparse and dense linear algebra (especially for computing modular forms) =

-== Issues to address ==
+== Matrix multiplication over ZZ ==

- * Robert Bradshaw implemented multimodular matrix multiply over ZZ.
+Robert Bradshaw implemented multimodular matrix multiply over ZZ.
     1. This seems to work fine on 32-bit machines, but is totally broken on 64-bit machines, so is currently disabled (in sage-2.1.2).
     2. It is interesting to fine tune the algorithm, and decide when to switch over to a multimodular method.
     3. Why is this so much '''slower''' than linbox?
     4. Why is it slower than MAGMA?
 (How much slower?)

- * Linbox: Charpoly and minpoly over ZZ.
+== Charpoly and minpoly over ZZ ==

-    1. They hang on 32-bit Debian Linux and on sage.math, so are disabled in the sage-2.1.2.
+The linbox versions hang on 32-bit Debian Linux and on sage.math, so are disabled in the sage-2.1.2.

-== Benchmarks to help direct our work ==

-=== New code written from scratch in C/SageX/Python ===
+=== Smith Normal Form ===

+The SmithForm (or invariant factors) algorithm, which gives the invariant factors, is literally a hundred times slower than MAGMA.
+It's even slower than PARI for small n.

 === IML -- Integer Matrix Library ===

-=== Linbox ===

-The SmithForm (or invariant factors) algorithm, which gives the invariant factors, is literally a hundred times slower than MAGMA.
+This has optimized dense echelon form over finite fields and a very fast implementation of the p-adic nullspace algorithm (which is very useful for echelon forms over QQ!).
+Problems:

+   1. the p-adic nullspace algorithm is only implemented for matrices whose entries are C long's.
+But looking at the source code very strongly suggests it could easily be extended to the general case.

+   2. IML currently depends on atlas, so we have to rewrite it so it doesn't.
+This is probably not too hard.